🎁 Get 10% off your first order with code NEW 🎁

 Museum model of the Parthenon, showing details of the ancient architecture.

-The Parthenon's Impact on Modern Art and Architecture
+The Parthenon's impact on modern art and architecture

 Influence on classical and modern architecture

 The architecture of the Parthenon, particularly its simplicity and majesty, left its mark on the architects of later centuries.
-Famous architects such as Karl Friedrich Schinkel used its principles in their designs.
+Famous architects such as Karl Friedrich Schinkel have used his principles in their designs.
 Schinkel adopted the Doric style and the use of columns for many government buildings in Europe in the 19th century.

 Impact on government buildings

 Government buildings around the world are inspired by the Parthenon.
-Its influence can be seen in the design of the U.S. Capitol in Washington D.C., as well as other neoclassical monuments.
+His influence can be seen in the design of the U.S. Capitol in Washington D.C., as well as other neoclassical monuments.
 The imposing columns and sculpted friezes of these buildings recall the Parthenon and its timeless aesthetic.

 The Parthenon and Renaissance art